I'll See You in My Dreams (Giant song)

 "I'll See You in My Dreams" is a power ballad by the American rock band Giant from their debut studio album Last of the Runaways, released in 1989.
-It was written by Alan Pasqua and Mark Spiro and sung by Dann Huff.
+It was written by Giant keyboardist Alan Pasqua and independent singer/songwriter Mark Spiro and sung by Dann Huff.

-The song entered the Billboard Hot 100, peaking at #20.
-It is their only Top 40 hit on that chart, making them a one-hit wonder.
+The song entered the Billboard Hot 100, peaking at No. 20.
+It is their only Top 40 hit on that chart.

-The American glam metal band BulletBoys covered the song on their 2011 album Rocked and Ripped, which is a collection of cover songs.
+The American glam metal band BulletBoys covered the song on their 2011 album Rocked and Ripped, which was a collection of cover songs.